jessicaloohw/cav-segmenter/models/README.md

-Please download the models from: <LINK>
+Please download the models from: https://duke.box.com/s/8a614qwhgty46n1shvlsdentegasdvg1